Vatsal9915/Student-Senate-IITP/README.md

 ## 📌 Features

 - 🧭 **Navigation Bar** – Clean and sticky top menu for easy access to all pages.
-- 👥 **Members Page** – Detailed info about Student Senate members with designations and contact info.
+- 👥 **Members Page** – Detailed info about Student Technical Council members with designations and contact info.
 - 📢 **Notices & Events** – A section to view latest updates and upcoming activities.
 - 📄 **Resources** – Downloadable Constitution, Policy Documents, Meeting Minutes, etc.
 - 📬 **Contact Section** – Contact form and official email for inquiries and communication.